TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 Big Fish Games, Inc. Privacy Policy

-Last modified: March 28, 2019
+Last modified: July 9, 2019

 We at Big Fish have created this Privacy Policy to describe how information is collected, used, and disclosed when you visit or use a Big Fish Offering.
 By accessing and/or using this Big Fish website or any Big Fish Offering, you are accepting the practices described in this Privacy Policy. **If you reside in the European Union the SECTION FOR USERS RESIDING IN THE EUROPEAN UNION applies to you and has specific rules on consent and details of our EU representative, as required by European Union data protection requirements.**

 You must be at least thirteen (13) years of age, or sixteen (16) years of age if you are located in the European Union, to create a Big Fish account or to access or use most Big Fish Offerings.
 You must be at least eighteen (18) years of age to access or use Big Fish Offerings involving social casino-style game play (“Restricted Offerings,” which include but are not limited to the video games Big Fish Casino and Jackpot Magic Slots).
 If you are younger than eighteen (18) (or the age of legal majority where you live): (1) you may not access or use Restricted Offerings, and (2) you may use the Big Fish Offerings (other than Restricted Offerings) only under the supervision of a parent or legal guardian who agrees to be bound by these Terms of Use.
 If you are a parent or legal guardian of a user under the age of eighteen (18), you agree to be fully responsible for the acts or omissions of such user in relation to any Big Fish Offering.
+For additional policies pertaining to children, please see the section on CHILDREN below.

 The term "Big Fish" means Big Fish Games, Inc. and/or its Affiliates.
 The term "Affiliate" means, with respect to any party, any person or entity which controls, is controlled by, or is under common control with, such party.
 The term "Big Fish Offering" means the websites of Big Fish, including www.bigfishgames.com, any other sites on which this Privacy Policy is posted, and any other Big Fish application, service or product licensed, downloaded or otherwise accessed by you through third party sites or sources, including the products and services available through any of the foregoing.